OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 want to see.
 This is equivalent to what was shown in the first tutorial.

-Putting this all together, when we run the model, we get output that looks like this (note, the optimizer may print some things before this depending on settings):
+Putting this all together, when we run the model, we get output that looks like this (note, the optimizer may print some things before this, depending on settings):

 .. testoutput:: parab